May 28, 2022

 Community support

-Microdosing Discussion (every 2nd Sundays) - Portland Psychedelic Society
+Microdosing Discussion (every 2nd Sunday) - Portland Psychedelic Society

 Microdosing Support Group (3rd Tuesday of every month) - Nexus Center for Consciousness